jonbjornn/houdini-manage/docs/content/cli.md

 If specified, the *HOUDINI* argument must be either the path to a Houdini environment file (`houdini.env`) or the name of the Houdini configuration directory that contains such a file.
-The default value for this argument is defined in the **Houdini-manage** configuration file in your user home directory (`~/.houdini-manage.ini`) and defaults to "houdini16.0".

 ### `--remove`